 The wider Development proposals would enhance the character of the area when compared with the current site condition.
-The new build elements would respond positively at street level and improve legibility within the Northern Quarter.
+The new build elements which support for the demolition would facilitate would respond positively at street level and improve legibility within the Northern Quarter.
 In the context of this application members are only required to consider this in terms of the local and national policy requirements as set out below.